DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_tasks.md

 ### Description

-@short:Updates data on the specified task(s) and returns an empty json object.
+@short:Updates data on the specified task(s) and returns an empty json object

 The route handles the PUT request made to the **'/tasks/{id}'** path.